 Rental Unit Is Uninhabitable

 As a landlord, you know that there is a standard of habitability.
-In California, it is reasonable for tenants to break a lease if the landlord repeatedly violates health and safety codes by not meeting the minimum requirements for rental properties.
+In California, it is reasonable for tenants to terminate a lease if the landlord repeatedly violates health and safety codes by not meeting the minimum requirements for rental properties.
 The following should be provided and maintained to make your rental property livable:

 - Sanitary and clean property.